 Ultimate Guide to Child Support in Colorado

-Next to custody, you would probably agree that child support is the most important issue to anyone going through a divorce or custody dispute.
-Although child support is supposed to be easy to calculate and simple to understand, it absolutely is not.
-Although some of the basics are straightforward, it quickly becomes complex when you start learning about extraordinary medical expenses & adjustments, Worksheet A vs. Worksheet B, and all of the “factors” a court can consider when determining how much child support is owed.
-Even with an experienced child support lawyer, child support law in Colorado can be complicated and usually these disputes are fraught with emotion.
+Next to custody, you would likely agree that child support is the most important issue to anyone going through a divorce or custody dispute.
+Although child support is supposed to be easy to calculate and simple to understand, it is often more complex than a simple formula.
+While some of the basics are straightforward, it quickly becomes difficult when you start learning about extraordinary medical expenses & adjustments, Worksheet A vs. Worksheet B, and all of the “factors” a court can consider when determining how much child support is owed.

 Read on to learn about (1) Colorado’s child support laws, (2) how child support is calculated, (3) how a child support modification works, and (4) when child support obligations end.

 How do you Calculate Child Support in Colorado?

 Colorado courts determine the amount of child support using a set of rules outlined in C.R.S. § 14-10-115.
 The statute contains several rules and guidelines to determine how much child support is appropriate including the following factors:

 - The financial resources of the custodial parent;